 I love to fish and play golf, both of which are expensive hobbies.
 I need to make money to sustain these hobbies, which is why I started a profitable blog, my favorite lifestyle business model.
 Included below is the full list of profitable lifestyle business models to consider starting today:

-First on the list of lifestyle business models is to launch a blog, and for good reason.
+First on the list of lifestyle business models is to start a profitable blogging business, and for good reason.
 While a blog takes a good amount of time and effort upfront, it can provide massive results and eventually become a completely passive source of income.

 Once you’ve set up your blog, written some great content and acquired traffic by ranking for keywords on Google, you have a sustainable business.
 The next step is to build out your team of writers, content managers, social media creators, partnership managers, and more so that you can put your business on autopilot.
 It is fairly easy to step away from your blog and let your team run it for you which is one reason it is #1 on our list!